isomerpages/mlaw-corp/_covid19/17-Event-or-tourism-related-contracts.md

 * A “tourism-related contract” is a contract –

-  * For sea and land travel (e.g. cruises)
+  * For sea and land travel (e.g. cruises);

-  * For the provision of transport, short-term accommodation, entertainment, dining, catering, tours or other tourism-related goods or services for visitors to Singapore, domestic or outbound tourists
+  * For the provision of transport, short-term accommodation, entertainment, dining, catering, tours or other tourism-related goods or services for visitors to Singapore, domestic or outbound tourists; or

   * For the promotion of tourism in Singapore or the distribution of products related to tourism for the purposes of trade or retail